Our use of Cookies

 Apiary Inspection Programme

-If foulbrood is suspected in an apiary, an Inspector visit and inspect the colonies.
-They will test any larva suspected of having EFB or AFB using a lateral flow device (LFD) in the field.
+If foulbrood is suspected in an apiary, an authorised bee inspector (ABI) will visit and inspect the colonies.
+They will test any larvae suspected of having EFB or AFB using a lateral flow device (LFD) in the field.
 They will then send the LFD and any samples taken during the inspection to the laboratory for analysis.
-If the Inspector suspects foulbrood, they will issue a ‘Standstill Notice’, which prohibits the removal of bees, bee products and equipment from the apiary.
-If foulbrood is confirmed by the laboratory analysis, the Inspector will supervise the necessary disease control measures.
-This will be destruction of infected colonies (EFB or AFB) or shookswarm (EFB only), as well as further inspections of any colonies which have been associated with the diseased colony/colonies.
-After a minimum of 6 weeks, the Inspector will return to carry out a follow up inspection.
-If there are no further signs of disease, then the standstill notice is withdrawn.
-Normally, the Bee Inspector will visit again during the following season to be sure that the disease has been completely controlled.
+If the ABI suspects foulbrood, they will issue a ‘Standstill Notice’, which prohibits the removal of bees, bee products and equipment from the apiary.
+If foulbrood is confirmed by the laboratory analysis, the ABI will supervise the necessary disease control measures.
+Colonies infected with EFB will be destroyed or shook swarmed depending on the level of disease, the size of the colony and the time of year.
+All colonies with AFB are destroyed.
+The ABI will perform inspections of all colonies which have been associated with the diseased colony/colonies and will wish to see stored equipment.

 Further information